W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 How to use the tool:

-Select tags, or when started, you will be prompted to do it by the tool.
+**Select tags, or when started, you will be prompted to do it by the tool**.

-After that you will be asked to choose alignment in provided menu.
+**After that you will be asked to choose alignment in provided menu.**

 ## <a id="distances-(y-axis)-between-selected-tags-(horizontal)"></a> ![Distances (Y-Axis) between selected Tags (Horizontal)](/images/Tools/Drafter/Icons/Tags_Dist2H.png) Distances (Y-Axis) between selected Tags (Horizontal)